NBISweden/knowledgetransfercrashcourses/GitCrashCourse/README.md

 you work in such a terminal and that you have _some_ experience using it.

+#### Additional info
+There's also nice information and very good tutorials about conda available in the **Tools in reproducible research** [course material](https://uppsala.instructure.com/courses/51980).

 ## What about GitHub, GitLab and Bitbucket?
 The central repository (or _repo_ for short) can be on a local server or laptop, but it is always much better to keep it at some repository